Floor van Leeuwen

 Flora E. van Leeuwen graduated from the Wageningen Agricultural University (MSc in Human Nutrition) in 1981 (cum laude).
 In the same year she became head of the Department of Tumor Documentation, Clinical Trials and Epidemiology of the Netherlands Cancer Institute in Amsterdam, with the specific task to initiate an Epidemiology Research Group in this institute.
 In 1982-1983 she was awarded a research training fellowship by the International Agency for Research on Cancer and obtained a MSc degree in Epidemiology at the Department of Epidemiology of the School of Public Health of the University of Alabama in Birmingham, USA.

-From 2010 onwards, she is head of the Division of Psychosocial Research and Epidemiology in the Netherlands Cancer Institute (65 employees).
+From 2010 - 2022 she was head of the Division of Psychosocial Research and Epidemiology in the Netherlands Cancer Institute (65 employees).

 Her research group currently focuses on three principal research lines:

 (1) The assessment of the long‑term risks of second malignancy, cardiovascular disease and other comorbidities following treatment of Hodgkin lymphoma, breast cancer, testicular cancer and childhood malignancy; the development and evaluation of cancer survivorship care programs.

 (2) A topic related to late effects of cancer treatment concerns our research related to breast implants.
 In 2008 we reported the first epidemiological study demonstrating that breast implants are associated with a strongly increased risk of a rare type of breast lymphoma, i.e. anaplastic large-cell lymphoma (ALCL)